wigginst/www-1/docs/source/SetUpHadoop.rst

     tar xzf jdk-8u91-linux-x64.tar.gz

-Set the following environment variables.
-(You can set the variables in the .bashrc file).
+Set the following environment variables (you can set the variables in the .bashrc file).
 You can use the following command to open and edit the .bashrc file.
-We also need to install vim editor to edit the files
+We also need to install vim editor to edit the files.

 .. code-block:: bash